Destination XL Group: Uncertain Future

 - the impact on income taxes associated with losses.

-In addition, in calculating the cash flows for the business, it’s necessary to estimate various cash flows items, such as capital expenditures and depreciation, existing commitments for inventory which may noncancelable, nondeferrable, or already in transit, payment of dividends, etc. In most cases, though, we either have specific announcements from companies that dividends have been suspended, at least for a short term.
+In addition, in calculating the cash flows for the business, it's necessary to estimate various cash flows items, such as capital expenditures and depreciation, existing commitments for inventory which may be noncancelable, nondeferrable, or already in transit, payment of dividends, etc. In most cases, though, we either have specific announcements from companies that dividends have been suspended, at least for a short term.
 In cases without specific announcements, we have generally assumed a suspension of stock buyback activity with dividends generally suspended for a period of time if not necessarily the entire projection period.

 The estimation of so many variables - many of which are highly uncertain - inherently results in a high degree of uncertainty in the results.
 The uncertainty manifests itself in a rather wide range of projected potential outcomes.
 In some cases we know specific information, for example, that approximately 11% of the company's revenues are generated through its online channel, even if we're uncertain the degree to which physical store sales will transition to the online channel during store closures or the magnitude of any crosspollination effect retail stores have on online channel sales.
 The specific values for various other factors are often not specifically disclosed in company financial statements (for example, the gross and operating margins applicable to online revenues versus store revenues) in which case we have attempted to estimate these values based on available financial information in combination with referencing general industry percentages and ratios to perform a common sense check on the results and assess their reasonableness.
 We've also projected results based on a range of assumptions for each variable to establish sensitivity and ranges of values which we consider reasonable approximations for outcomes.
 In cases where results are especially sensitive to certain assumptions, we have more closely assessed and tested those assumptions for reasonableness.

-Finally, we’ve also made assumptions with respect to the duration of physical store closures without regard to specific company announcements on projected reopening dates.
-In many cases the announced tentative reopening dates appear optimistic and destined to slide further into the future based on the trajectory of infections, discussions with and projections by medical professionals, and the increasing implementation of stay-at-home orders, etc. The baseline we have used in our projections is for stores to remain closed for approximately three months (i.e., roughly though the middle of June) although our more extreme stress testing extends this time period through the middle of July.
+Finally, we've also made assumptions with respect to the duration of physical store closures without regard to specific company announcements on projected reopening dates.
+In many cases the announced tentative reopening dates appear optimistic and destined to slide further into the future based on the trajectory of infections, discussions with and projections by medical professionals, and the increasing implementation of stay-at-home orders, etc. The baseline we have used in our projections is for stores to remain closed for approximately three months (i.e., roughly through the middle of June) although our more extreme stress testing extends this time period through the middle of July.

 Since the objective of the model is to assess a retailer's ability to weather physical store closures, our assumptions are somewhat weighted towards a more pessimistic view on outcomes.
 In cases where the company has made specific statements with respect to compensation of employees, etc., we incorporate those statements into our projections.
 In cases where no such statement has been made, we assume, for example, that a company will continue to compensate employees, at least to some degree and for some period of time, in addition to paying rent and other fixed expenses associated with its physical stores without any concessions from landlords.
 In terms of cash flows, we have not assumed a complete cessation of capital expenditures.
 The biases allow for a more sober estimate of survivability since the results, while by no means a worst case scenario, don't incorporate overly optimistic assumptions.

 Destination XL has already announced a number of moves to reduce expenses during store closures, including furloughing the majority of its store employees and some of its corporate staff, reducing (albeit temporarily) base compensation for remaining employees and executives, cancelling orders (up to $55 million so far), and deferring capital spending.
 The company is discounting spring inventory online, in part thought promotions aimed at driving unit volume, in an attempt to increase cash conversion and move merchandise.
 Destination XL has not made any specific announcements regarding rent payments aside from stating that the company has requested rent relief from and is in discussions with landlords.
 In comparison, certain competitors have announced more aggressive approaches to rent payments in the face of some landlords stating that rent remains due in full.
-Zumiez, for example, has publicly announced its intention to suspend making rent payments as it negotiates with landlords.
+Zumiez (NASDAQ:ZUMZ), for example, has publicly announced its intention to suspend making rent payments as it negotiates with landlords.
 However, we should note that Destination XL technically has few if any locations in traditional malls although many locations are in shopping areas adjacent to malls and other typically high traffic areas.

 Our model, incorporating all of these factors, suggests the company will incur significant losses in fiscal 2021 while will continue into fiscal 2022.
 We presently project losses per share of between ($0.75) and ($1.25) for fiscal 2021 and approximately ($0.20) to ($0.30) for fiscal 2022 with the possibility of a marginal profit no earlier than fiscal 2023.
 A profit in fiscal 2023, however, is based on what we consider likely to be rather optimistic estimates of gross and operating margins.